Jul 24, 2019 | Customer Service | Reading Time: 7 minutes

 Researches about customer services conducted by big companies tell us that clients want an online self-service channel.
 That proves that automated customer service and hotels are a good match, no doubt!
 In addition, automating services saves time and increases the staff’s effectiveness.

-Personalization and automation can coexist in the wonderful hotel environment.
+Personalization and automation can coexist in a wonderful hotel environment.

 *post updated on 06-04-2020